KenKundert/inform/README.rst

     ...             contents[name] = f.read()
     ...     except IOError as e:
     ...         error(os_error(e))
-    myprog error: a: No such file or directory. myprog error: b: No such file or directory. myprog error: d: No such file or directory.
+    error: a: No such file or directory.
+    error: b: No such file or directory.
+    error: d: No such file or directory.

 *filetype* was passed into *fmt* even though it is not necessary to do so in order to work around an issue in doctests.
 Normally *filetype=filetype* could be